 Different Jobs in the HVAC Industry

 There are two ways to categorize jobs in the HVAC industry, by niche, and by position.
 For example, residential HVAC services is a niche where a Senior-level technician is a position.
 There are multiple types of niches and positions someone can strive for in their career.
 Some technicians even target multiple niches and rise through positional ranks rather quickly.

 The more niches you become an expert in, the more on-job experience is required, and the longer it will take to become a full-fledged expert within your field.
 Different jobs include:

 - Position: Entry-Level, Professional, Mid, Senior

-As for positions, we already spoke about the opportunity for entry level service technicians.
+As for positions, we already spoke about the opportunity for entry-level service technicians.
 The defined job description can be drilled down even further.
-For example, a rough installer, and tech helper would both be considered entry level positions, but have slightly varied responsibilities for the employee.
+For example, a rough installer and tech helper would both be considered entry-level positions but have slightly varied responsibilities for the employee.

 Once you move through the ranks to professional, mid, and senior levels, different options within each will manifest themselves as well.
 Everything from systems designer to team supervisor is on the table during your trajectory.
 As a result, when asking, “is HVAC a good career in 2023” the answer is yes.